danklotz/openNotes/micro-reviews.md

 - [When Marnie Was There](https://www.imdb.com/title/tt3398268/?ref_=nm_knf_t_3).
 One of my favorite Ghibli movies.
 At points maybe a bit too frumpy.
 - [Wolfwalkers](https://www.imdb.com/title/tt5198068/).
 The movie is great.
 It has some pacing problems and the style is almost a bit to loose at some point.
 But, I still love the art-style.
 Its so great and unique and expressive and beautiful.
 I thus think that Wolfwalkers is a must see for everyone who likes animation in some way or another.
 - [Wonder Women 1984](https://www.imdb.com/title/tt7126948/).
 Oh god, no. Please stop this already.
+- ⭐️ [The Worlds End](https://www.imdb.com/title/tt1213663/?ref_=ttls_li_tt).
+I like all the Edgar Wright movies, nit this is the one I enjoyed the most (or baby driver?).
+It is a great comedy with an absurd stories and some slick cinematography; best enjoyed with some friends, a beer and without knowledge of what to expect.
 - [Wrath of Man](https://www.imdb.com/title/tt11083552/?ref_=hm_tpks_tt_i_3_pd_tp1_cp).
 One of the worse Guy Richie/Jason Statham Movies.
 The basic setting and ideas did not convince me.
+- [The Wrestler](https://www.imdb.com/title/tt1125849/?ref_=tt_sims_tt_i_12).
+Never was a movie about a fucked-up wrestler that gripping --- I also never seen another movie about wrestlers.
+Still great.

 **Z**
 - [Zombieland](https://www.imdb.com/title/tt1156398/?ref_=nm_knf_i4).
 A good little zombie movie.